70% off

 Turnover tax minimum amount of taxable income: R335,000

-For many small business owners, there are advantages to opting for turnover tax over the standard small business tax.
+For many small business owners, there are advantages to opting in for turnover tax over standard small business tax.

-However, keep in mind that expenses are purely an estimation under the tax turnover system.
-So if you have very high tax-deductible expenses that would reduce your taxable income significantly, it may be in your best interest to claim them under the standard tax system.
+However, expenses are purely an estimation under the tax turnover system, so if you have very high tax-deductible expenses that would reduce your taxable income significantly, it may be in your best interest to claim them under the standard tax system instead.

 Stay on top of your business expenses with QuickBooks Expense Tracker